GangaSinghh/MaRS-TASK2-2026/README.md

 ## Writing Code for ESP8266

 This part was relatively easy since I already knew Arduino (C++).
 The logic was almost the same, just the pin names were different.
-Before writing and uploading the code, I installed all the required libraries and board packages, including the ESP8266 board definitions and the RemoteXY library, along with any other necessary dependencies.
+Before writing and uploading the code, I installed all the required libraries and board packages, including the ESP8266 board definitions and the RemoteXY library, along with any other necessary downloads.
 I then implemented the logic for motor control based on RemoteXY inputs and moved on to hardware.

 ---